CrayLabs/SmartSim/doc/orchestrator.rst

 .. code-block:: python

-  # Retrieve the tensors placed by the Model
+  # Poll the tensors placed by the Model
   app_tensor = driver_client.poll_key("tensor_2", 100, 10)
   # Validate that the tensor exists
-  logger.info(f"The tensor is {app_tensor}")
+  logger.info(f"The tensor exists: {app_tensor}")

 When you execute the driver script, the output will be as follows::

-  23:45:46 osprey.us.cray.com SmartSim[87400] INFO The tensor is True
+  23:45:46 system.host.com SmartSim[87400] INFO The tensor exists: True

 Cleanup
 -------